stateoforegon-eis-css/Oregon-CIS-Assessments/CSS-Assessment-Index.md

 _Included in the Assessment as an Enterprise Solution (CISA RVA) provides subscribers with external penetration testing._

 The implementation of Safeguard 18.02 contributes to the defensive mitigation for _2023 Statewide Information Technology Control Standard_ CA-8.
-[Why this matters.](https://github.com/stateoforegon-eis-css/Oregon-CIS-Assessments/blob/main/Why-This-Matters.md#safeguard-1802---perform-periodic-external-penetration-tests)

 **Assessed Elements:**